g7mzr/db-php/docs/34_API_SchemaDriver.md

 /**
  * Function to end a database transaction
  *
- * This function ends a Database Transaction by eithe committing or rolling
+ * This function ends a Database Transaction by either committing or rolling
  * back the transaction based on the value of $commit *
- * @param boolean $commit Commmit transaction if true, rollback otherwise.
+ * @param boolean $commit Commit transaction if true, rollback otherwise.
  *
  * @return boolean true if transaction is started
  *